 Vegetation management continues at the site in accordance with the LTSP.
 Activities include spot-treating invasive species, physically removing plants, using spot application of herbicides to target woody vegetation in diversion channels and perimeter ditches, and using the spray-and-mow approach.
-These activities were mostly successful.
+These activities remain successful.
 Noxious weeds observed within the fenced area during this year's inspection included crown vetch (Securigera varia).
 These areas are limited to resprouting seedlings that were observed in portions of mowed areas.
-No changes to the current vegetation management approach are recommended, other than around and inside the riparian buffer area as discussed in previous sections.
+No changes to the current vegetation management approach are recommended.